What is Bloody Sunday? A Tragic Massacre in Russia

 How did Bloody Sunday influence the 1905 Revolution and the 1917 Russian Revolution?

-Bloody Sunday is considered a key factor that sparked the 1905 Revolution.
-The public outrage over the massacre eroded support for the Tsarist regime and set the stage for the larger scale 1917 Russian Revolution.
+Bloody Sunday ignited the 1905 Revolution, fueling public outrage and eroding support for the Tsarist regime, ultimately setting the stage for the 1917 Russian Revolution.

 How did the government respond to Bloody Sunday?